 Other injuries include contact with an object, extreme weather, and exposure to fire products and chemicals and/or radiation.

-Under Colorado’s Workers’ Compensation law, if you’re hurt in the line of duty – whether it’s at the fireground or the station house – you don’t have to prove fault.
+Under Colorado’s Workers’ Compensation law, if you are hurt in the line of duty – whether it is at the fireground or the station house – you do not have to prove fault.
 Just being injured or sick is enough to start the claims process.
-Our Colorado workmans comp lawyers have worked with hundreds of firefighters over the years to secure compensation for almost every kind of injury, such as:
+Our Colorado workers' compensation lawyers have worked with hundreds of firefighters over the years to secure compensation for almost every kind of injury, such as:

 Extensive research has shown that firefighters are also prone to several illnesses.
 Because of the nature of the job, firefighters endure elevated levels of heat, flames, stress (both mental and physical), and carbon monoxide.
 Several studies have revealed that firefighters are at a much greater risk for heart disease, cancer, chronic respiratory diseases, and hepatitis.